dhrubo55/personal-blog/content/posts/customize-windows-terminal.md

 Once downloaded edit the config file by following the steps mentioned above.
 And you’re good to go!
 Do let me know how you’ve customized your Terminal.
 Drop me a tweet & don’t forget to share the config file for others to take inspiration from.

 Found this article helpful?
 Do let me know so I can personalize the next work-in-progress article on customizing PowerShell the prompt.
 I’ll also share more details on how I set it up along with Neovim on my Windows machine.
-So, if you want to read that as well, then subscribe to my newsletter or follow me on [Twitter](https://twitter.com/Jarmosan) whichever feels more convenient.
+So, if you want to read that as well, follow me on [Twitter](https://twitter.com/dhrubo555).